Slim Novel 11 - http://adventuresofkimi.blogspot.com - See Homepage

 Downtown!
 Ugh, a stench!
 A awful lot a offal!
 Olga’s English punning gets evoked in Kimi by smells!
 Who said Tokyo is without slum?

 She sees the inhabitants, darkened skin les miserables of Low Town, with wicker baskets on backs, heading towards the day's labor – picking among refuse and trash for wartime valuables.
 Kimi, a child of clean North Island fishing life is not used to these sights or smells.
-Those who live here are Eta – untouchables of Japan -, dark southerner, Malaysian in origin who long ago and faraway got conquered by warlike mongoloid immigrant from Asia.
+Those who live here are Eta – untouchables of Japan -, dark southerner, Malaysian in origin who long ago and faraway got conquered by warlike mongoloid immigrant from Asia .

 Several blocks ahead she sees Hospital, 5 floors higher than surrounding shacks.
 It stands along the wide road through the Low Town which otherwise is crisscrossed by numberless, nameless alleys and flowing water little more than splashing sewers.
 Approaching she sees the entrance.
 It is in a courtyard which, from its rotting tomato and carrot and radish gone to seed, is a War Garden.
 Passing the courtyard gate she notes Hospital's large double-door entrance twice human height and shaped like the clay tablet Moses is said to have brought down from Mt.
 Sinai.
-And transcribed on it – in classical Chinese-character Japanese – The Ten Commandments.
+A nd transcribed on it – in classical Chinese-character Japanese – The Ten Commandments.

 Christian hospital!
 She steps up into the vestibule slipping off her wood clogs, gets into a pair of tattered straw slippers and walks along a scrubbed clean wood-board floor past empty desks and student chairs.
 From ahead comes sound of organ and mix of human voices.
 Turning corner and following ear she comes upon open French doors.
 From inside, “Let us gather in the chapel …”